realmagicgreen/magicgreen11ty/src/articles/2018-05-27-green-school-bali.md

 The campus is designed around the principles of an organic permaculture system, and the students cultivate an organic garden as part of their learning activities.

 {% assign name = '-02' %}
-{% include partials/image.html, name: name, caption: 'Green School opened in 2008' %}
+{% include 'partials/image.html', name: 'name', caption: 'Green School opened in 2008' %}